mafintosh/docker-registry-server/README.md

 To start it run

 ```
-docker-registry
+docker-registry-server
 ```

-Currently data will be stored in `./docker-registry`
+Currently data will be stored in `./docker-registry-server`

 ## License